There are many people who strongly believe in leaning back in a relationship.

 (Also please understand that sometimes, no matter how High Value you show up, some men just simply cannot appreciate or see high value, because they are too far into themselves.)

-By surrendering to our fears, our hurts and anger and our longing, we can get to emptiness.
+See, by surrendering to our fears, our hurts, our anger and our longing, we can get to emptiness.

 And with emptiness, comes a strange energy of acceptance.

 Tell me, am I right?

 This is a part of the process of grieving.